Go Green Has New Meaning!

 Here’s still another example of a very low-cost but particularly practical innovation which could easily have found its creation as a result of that age-old battle cry.

 Tell me this isn’t a need which demands being addressed.
 I see it happening in break rooms from coast to coast.
 An employee arrives at work in the morning to place his/her lunch in the break room refrigerator before tackling the challenges of the day.
-Lunch time finally rolls around and that famished employee dashes to the break room with anticipation of devouring that delicious triple-decker speciality sandwich waiting in the fridge.
+Lunch time finally rolls around and that famished employee dashes to the break room with anticipation of devouring that delicious triple-decker specialty sandwich waiting in the fridge.
 Bursting into the break room, the refrigerator door is thrown open to reveal the alarming sight of an empty sandwich bag.
 Someone stole your luncheon masterpiece leaving you frustrated, empty, and violated as you nibble the few carrot sticks the thief apparently overlooked or ignored during the illegal appropriation!

 Don’t underestimate the impact of such a hideous act and don’t think it happens only in your break room.
 This is a very common occurrence in most office settings which continually leads to depression, suspicion, hunger and loss of productivity.